patrickelectric/patrickelectric.github.io/static/mundaneum/post-its.md

 Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.
 ― Antoine de Saint-Exupéry, Airman's Odyssey

+The formulation of a (complex) problem is the problem.
+- Rittel and Webber (1973)